OCR4all/ocr4all_models/README.md

 # ocr4all_models
-Pretrained mixed models to be used in OCR4all
+Pretrained [calamari](https://github.com/Calamari-OCR/calamari) models added as default models to the official OCR4all docker images.